 ROAM has used committed, advanced and announced projects when developing the installation plan for the forecast period, with renewable generators installed to meet the RET.
 ROAM has modelled a single generation planting across both demand PoE scenarios as the generation installed by the market would be a single response to a range of weather conditions.
 Consequently the forecast USE is much higher in the 10% PoE case than the 50% PoE.
 The extreme peaking generators are therefore much more profitable in the 10% PoE than 50% PoE.
 Hence the spot market earnings of the peaking generators will be highly variable from year to year, depending on actual weather conditions.

 7.2) RSSR OUTCOMES

-ROAM has conducted the RSSR modelling by iteratively forecasting each year of the forecast period, annually adjusting the appropriate level of installed capacity necessary in order to achieve the Reliability Standard.
-The MPC is then found by calculating the profitability of each regional marginal peaking generator and selecting the MPC level which achieves a marginally profitable outcome for the plant.
+ROAM has conducted the RSSR modelling by iteratively forecasting USE in each year of the forecast period, annually adjusting the appropriate level of installed capacity necessary to achieve the Reliability Standard.